platformatic/platformatic/docs/reference/db/configuration.md

 ## Sample Configuration

 This is a bare minimum configuration for Platformatic DB.
-Uses a local `./db.sqlite` SQLite database, with OpenAPI and GraphQL support, and with the dashboard enabled.
+Uses a local `./db.sqlite` SQLite database, with OpenAPI and GraphQL support.

 Server will listen to `http://127.0.0.1:3042`